A Puglia Road Trip Itinerary: Our 10 Day Puglia Guide

 Puglia is Italy’s most southeastern region.
 Known for its fabulous beaches, crystal clear water, wine, olive oil and the conical roofs of trulli that puncture the Itria Valley, a Puglia road trip is one of the best ways to get to know this still quite undiscovered part of Italy- well, at least for international visitors.

-As the region doesn’t have the best public transport links, Puglia is the road trip destination, where on just one trip you can combine historic, white towns, grand Baroque cities, unspoiled beaches, undiscovered vineyards, and a plethora of other cultural experiences.
-From the sea cliffs of Polignano a Mare to the Baroque churches of Lecce to the trulli of Alberobello, Puglia offers the perfect Italy road trip.
+As the region doesn’t have the best public transport links, Puglia (also called Apuglia) is a road trip destination.
+On just one trip you can combine historic, white towns, grand Baroque cities, unspoiled beaches, undiscovered vineyards, and a plethora of other cultural experiences.

 Keep reading to find out more about our exact Puglia road trip route, our top tips for road trips in Puglia, and all the information you need to plan the perfect trip.